 Was both slow and fast, really cool.
 I did have fun even though I didn’t have much energy.

 Yoga was followed with a fresh smoothie and a cup of herbal tea and then a super interesting ceremony to let go of what we don’t need.
 First, we leaned how to make Balinese flower offerings at the yoga hall, then each one of us sat by the little fire and let Wayan burn the paper with the things we want to get rid of.
 Then we took flowers and walked down to the river throwing the petals to the water during a prayer.
 It was so powerful I was left with tears in my eyes thinking of all the negative things that happened in my life and I really, really wanted to forget about them at last.

-putting offerings to the temple and circle of gratitude
+Putting offerings to the temple and circle of gratitude were memorable.